 Early Years Education Program

-The Early Years Education Program supports disadvantaged children to bridge the gap to school readiness.
-It is a multi-disciplinary model that offers high quality early education and care, infant mental health and family support, in partnership with families and local community organisations and agencies, to help at risk and disadvantaged children make significant early learning and developmental gains.
+The Early Years Education Program is a multi-disciplinary model that offers high quality, intensive early education and care and wrap around support.
+This includes infant mental health and family support, in partnership with families and local community organisations and agencies.
+The model is designed to redress harm and overcome trauma to support at risk and disadvantaged children’s learning and development.
 The program is aimed at children from birth up to three years of age.

 Early Learning Teaching Trial

-This initiative will support the design, implementation and evaluation of a trial of a new early learning teaching model that strengthens literacy and numeracy learning in two early learning centres and undertake an evaluation of the outcomes.
+This initiative will support the design, implementation and evaluation of a trial of a new early learning teaching model that strengthens literacy and numeracy learning in two trial sites and undertake an evaluation of the outcomes.

 The model will draw on international evidence, which indicates explicit instructional approaches can be more effective for some cohorts to teach specific skills in literacy and numeracy, along with local expertise regarding the benefits of different instructional models.
 The trial will be designed to complement play-based approaches in line with existing Australian early learning frameworks, which are known to have a significant positive impact on children’s early developmental outcomes.